ethereum-optimism/optimism/infrastructure/README.md

 # GCP and Vault Infrastructure

-This directory holds the Terraform scripts and the Helm chart overrides to deploy the cloud infrastructure and Kubernetes resources into a Google Cloud project.
+This directory holds the Terraform scripts and the Helm chart overrides to deploy the cloud infrastructure and Kubernetes resources into two Google Cloud projects.

+## Project Creation

+In the GCP Console, create _two_ projects: one to hold the VPN Networking VPC and one to hold the Vault VPC.

 ## GCloud Authentication